Dr Bonkers Guitar Cab-Oddities™ Volume A: JMLD 4X12 Guitar Cabinet IR Collection

 Below where it says “Description” in bold type, please click below on the arrows or grayed out words to hear sound samples or see more information (see images below main product image if this is not clear- one is mobile view, one is desktop computer view).

 All tabbed information is for both WAV and Fractal Syx format Cab IR Packs unless otherwise noted.

 WAV version is available for immediate purchase.
 Fractal Syx version is available for immediate purchase.
 Combo is available for immediate purchase.

-Please click below on the arrows or tabs to see more information.
+Please click above to hear sound samples or on the arrows or tabs to see more information.

 1983 Marshall® 1960A JCM 800 Lead Series™ Guitar Amp